Ooggle/MangaRock-API/README.md

 		"characters":[mixed],
 		"authors":[mixed],
-		"rich_categories":[mixed], // contains among other things the plain name of the categories "extra":{ // all content in that array are optional and non-predictable (all content seems to be string), below are some examples
+		"rich_categories":[mixed], // contains among other things the plain name of the categories "extra":{ // all content in that array are optional and non-predictable (all content seems to be strings), below are some examples
 			"Published":string,
 			"Serialization":string,
 			// etc